patefacio/simple_schema/README.md

 Json Schema is sophisticated.
 Schema can contain schema, schema properties can themselves be schema (if referenced or anything else if not), sub-schema can be defined inline or in _#/definitions_, and there are a *huge* number of options that can be set.
 This is a strength of Json Schema, but could be viewed as a weakness if one just wants a simple schema to store structured JSON.
 For instance, POD data structures are very commonly used to pass data between client and server and in general the data has a shape that can be described much like a simple _C_ structure.
 This library provides a Dart declarative api for the creation of _simple schema_.
 With this approach there are no *inline* schemas.

+By constraining the usage of _JSON Schema_ to a simple subset, they become much more amenable to support via code generation.
+Included in this package is code generation support for creating equivalent Dart and D POD data structures with Json serialization built in.

 <!--- end <purpose> --->